You will find below detailed info on travelling between the island of Korcula and Dubrovnik.

 Travelling between Dubrovnik and Korcula by sea is one of the most comfortable and scenic options.
-There are several catamarans running between these two destinations.
+Passengers can choose from several companies operating high-speed catamarans between these two destinations.

-Tickets can be bought from Avansa Travel and Elite Travel agencies (both situated in the port of Gruz).
-For detailed sailing schedule and ticket prices check Krilo website.
+Tickets can be purchased from Avansa Travel and Elite Travel agencies (both situated in the port of Gruz).
+For detailed sailing schedule, ticket prices and online booking check Bookaway travel platform.

 Catamaran departs from Dubrovnik in the morning and sails to Korcula, Hvar, Bol and Split.
 The same catamaran returns in the afternoon from Split.

 If you are arriving to Dubrovnik airport and need to get to Korcula, the best options would be taking a shuttle bus running several times a day on this route.

-If you are coming to Korčula from Dubrovnik you can drive across the Peljesac peninsula until you reach Orebic and then take the car/passenger ferry from there to Domince.
+If you are coming to Korcula from Dubrovnik you can drive across the Peljesac peninsula until you reach Orebic and then take the car/passenger ferry from there to Domince.
 Domince is located just about 3 km from Korcula town.
 Ferry between Orebic and Domince runs almost hourly between May and September and takes 15-20 minutes.

 For detailed sailing schedule and prices check Jadrolinija web site.
 During the peak summer season there can be long queues for the ferry, so be prepared to wait.